oyiakoumis/poco/guide_for_frontend.md

 **Parameters:**
 - `conversation_id`: The ID of the conversation this message belongs to
-- `thread_id`: Maintain this ID for conversation continuity
 - `user_id`: The user's unique identifier
 - `message`: The user's natural language input
 - `time_zone`: User's timezone for temporal references